 This feature allows you to enroll a single device using various methods: email, phone number or QR code; or set the device up in Device Owner mode using NFC or a QR code.
 To add a single device to the system, hover over the button in the DEVICES tab and choose the ‘Enroll a device’ option.
 A step-by-step modal window will appear and guide you through the enrollment process.

-First, select the device user and, if needed, edit the user’s email and phone number.
+In the second step select device user and, if needed, edit the user’s email and phone number.
+For Android devices you can select Enroll into BYOD option.

-The second step displays policy and apps that will be assigned to the device.
+The third step displays policy and apps that will be assigned to the device.
 This is based on the device group or user group.

-In the third step select the desired enrollment method.
-The choices are as follows:
+In the penultimate step select the desired enrollment method.
+The choices depend on the selected platform.

 Send Enrollment Link